ika-rwth-aachen/cruise_scenario_concept/README.md

-# CRUISE scenario concept
+# CRUISE

 CRUISE (Comprehensive Relative Universal drIving Scenario modEl) defines a driving scenario concept.
 Within the concept, traffic is categorized in base scenarios to describe the real world systematically.
 With its underlying ontology, the scenario concept can be understood relatively easy and different abstraction layers are included to serve different stakeholder needs.
 Additionally, tools are provided to check the ontology and visualize scenarios.

 > [!IMPORTANT]